Why does the CDC regulate the cruise lines?

 Many exasperated cruise fans have openly wondered why the U.S. Centers for Disease Control and Prevention (CDC) has the authority to allow cruise ships to operate in the United States.

-Since March, the CDC has instituted a "No Sail" order that prevents cruise ships with customers onboard from operating in U.S. waters.
+Since March 2020, the CDC has instituted a "No Sail" order and later a Conditional Sail Order that prevents cruise ships with customers onboard from operating in U.S. waters.
 Why does the CDC do this, and under what authority do they operate?

 Public Health Service Act of 1944